TenzinChang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data
 To augment data, i use:
+- normalize (per video instructions)
-- flip the image
+- flip the images
-- add left/right image to training, and tried various correction factor (0.2 is better than none or other values).
+- add left/right images to training, and tried various correction factor (0.2 is better than none or other values).

 ### Model Architecture and Training Strategy